Crusty old Joe's

 The building originally had power, water, and sewer.
 The location of the floor drain and sewer outfalls has not been discovered, however, during September 1999 all drains were cleaned out on the inside of the bunker.
 The floor drains accepted over 400 gallons of water from a fire truck and it went away.

 The building's coordinates are approximately 57 degrees, 50 minutes, 13 seconds North Latitude, 152 degrees, 21 minutes, 2 seconds West Longitude.
+The address is 5744 Miller Point Road, Kodiak, Alaska 99615.
+There is NO MAIL and NO PARCEL DELIVERY to this address.
+All deliveries and mail should be sent to the museum's office at 1417B Mill Bay Road.
 MAP.

 For more on this installation, the SeaBees, and much more, see our Fort Abercrombie page.